Back to all posts

 A sports massage is almost always targeted.
 Your therapist will concentrate on the specific muscles and joints that are most affected by your sport or physical activity.
 For example, a runner might receive focused work on their hamstrings, quads, and glutes, while a tennis player might need more attention on their shoulders, arms, and back.
 The session is customized to address the unique demands your activity places on your body.

-Which Massage Is Better for Pain Relief?
+Which Massage Is Best for Pain Relief?

 When you’re in pain, you just want relief.
 Both deep tissue and sports massage are fantastic for easing aches, but they approach the problem from different angles.
 The right choice for you really depends on the source of your discomfort.
 Are you dealing with a persistent, nagging ache from daily life, or are you trying to recover from an injury or intense workout?
 Understanding the root cause of your pain is the first step in choosing the massage that will give you the most effective and lasting relief.
 Let’s look at how each modality targets pain, so you can make an informed decision for your body.